bubdm/Xpandables.Net/README.md

     .XTryDecorate(typeof(ICommandHandler<,>), typeof(CommandLoggingDecorator<,>))
     .Build();

-// or You must provide with an implementation of "IOperationResultLogger" and use the registration as follow
+// or You must provide with an implementation of "ICommandQueryLogger" and use the registration as follow

 services
     .AddXpandableServices()
     .AddXHandlers(assemblyCollection, options =>
     {
-        options.UseOperationResultLoggerDecorator();
+        options.UseCommandQueryLoggerDecorator();
     })
     .Build();

-// .AddXHandlers will register all handlers (ICommandhandler{}, IQueryHandler{}, IAsyncQueryHandler{})
+// .AddXHandlers will register all handlers (ICommandhandler{}, IQueryHandler{}, IAsyncQueryHandler{}...)
-// adding a decorator for each
+// adding a decorator for each  handler, and will apply your implementation of ICommandQueryLogger
-// handler, that will apply your implementation of IOperationResultLogger for commands implementing ILoggingDecorator .
+// for commands/queries implementing ILoggingDecorator
+.
 ```